underground-software/ILKD_course_materials/coverletters.md

 You must:

-* Replace the subject filler text with the assignment name and your username, separated by a dash `'-'` (for example, "Exercise 18 - charles-joel")
+* Replace the subject filler text with the assignment name and your username separated by a dash `'-'`.
+For example: `Linux kernel - linus_torvalds`

 * Replace the blurb filler text with your write-up

-Failure to remove these filler lines including the asterisks will result in lost points
+Failure to remove these filler lines including the asterisks will result in lost points.

 The first line of your cover letter write up should state what you think your degree of success for the assignment was (from 0% to 100%), formatted as follows: